gayeongpark/gayeongpark.github.io/_posts/2024-07-14-Active-Directory-Lab.md

 2. Bloodhound

    In this enumeration, I am going to use neo4j.
-Neo4j is the DBMS for graph database.
+Neo4j is a DBMS for graph type database.

    First, install `pip install bloodhound` and `apt install neo4j`